 - Impaired driving

 - Aggressive driving and road rage

-In addition to driver negligence, road conditions and defective automobile parts could contribute to the cause of a highway crash.
+In addition to driver negligence, road conditions, road defects and defective automobile parts could contribute to the cause of a highway crash.
 Therefore, having more than one party named as a defendant in a personal injury lawsuit for a highway accident is possible.